cablelabs/transparent-security/docs/BUILD.md

 ### 4.3 SSH into EC2 Mininet VM

 Login to the VM running the simulator.
-Use the SSH kyes indicated in the variable file to login to the VM.
+Use the SSH keys indicated in the variable file to login to the VM.

 ```bash